KevinThompson96/Active-Directory-SOC-Home-Lab/README.md

 ![Wazuh user added and admin group changed](Screenshots/User-Admin-Added.png)

-**Observations:**
+**Detection Walkthrough:**

+During the attack, multiple Windows Event ID 4625 logs were generated.

+Indicators observed:

+-Repeated failed login attempts

+-Same username targeted

+-Same source IP

+This behavior indicates a brute-force attack.
+Wazuh correlated these events and triggered alerts based on failed authentication thresholds.

+**Analyst Perspective:**

+If this alert appeared in a SOC, I would:

+1. Validate source IP
--A high volume of failed login attempts in a short timeframe
+2. Check volume of failed logins

--Consistent targeting of a single user account (password stuffing)

--User added to system and administrator group modified
+3. Identify targeted account
+4. Confirm successful login (Event ID 4624)
+5. Escalate as potential credential compromise

 ## Firewall Configuration

-To harden the firewall, I first deleted the port forwarding rule on port 3389 to remove RDP access entirely.
+To harden the firewall after the attack, I first deleted the port forwarding rule on port 3389 to remove RDP access entirely.
 Then, I added a rule to block all incoming traffic from the attacker's IP address (192.168.52.129)

 ![Delete rule](Screenshots/Delete-Rule.png)